2025 International Championship: Overview

-The International Championship was a professional ranking snooker tournament held in China.
+The International Championship is a professional ranking snooker tournament held in China.
 It first took place in 2012 and the inaugural champion was Judd Trump, who defeated Neil Robertson 10–8 in the final.
 Staged from 2012 to 2014 in Chengdu and from 2015 to 2019 in Daqing, the tournament was not held from 2020 to 2022 due to the impact of the COVID-19 pandemic.
 Following its return to the calendar, the tournament was staged in Tianjin in 2023 and Nanjing in 2024.

 The 2025 edition of the tournament—the 11th staging of the event—took place from 2 to 9 November at the South New City National Fitness Center (SNCNFC) in Nanjing.
 Qualifiers took place from 30 September to 2 October at the Ponds Forge International Sports Centre in Sheffield, England.
 It was the eighth ranking event of the 2025–26 snooker season, following the 2025 Northern Ireland Open and preceding the 2025 UK Championship.
-It was also the last event to determine the top 16 players who are seeded through to the main stage of the 2025 UK Championship.
+It was also the last event to determine the top 16 players who were seeded through to the main stage of the 2025 UK Championship.
 Ding Junhui was the defending champion, having defeated Chris Wakelin 10–7 in the 2024 final.